 |BIOL4182||Experimental Embryology||4 ch (2C 3L) (LE)|

 This course provides students with opportunities to directly observe and independently investigate aspects of embryonic development, primarily using zebrafish embryos.
 The development of other species is discussed, and occasionally investigated in the lab, to provide evolutionary and theoretical context.
 The embryonic origins of specific organ systems and structures, developmental mechanisms underlying the processes of pattern formation, and the molecular basis of some major tissue remodeling events are studied.
 As well, students gain experience with advanced microscopic techniques.
 The course culminates with a substantive independent research project.
-Limited enrollment.
+Limited enrolment.

 |BIOL4191||Wildlife Management||3 ch (3C)|